 Loss of habitat is the primary threat to most listed species and land acquisition is often the most effective and efficient means of protecting habitats essential for the recovery of listed species before development or other land use changes impair or destroy key habitat values.
 Land acquisition is costly and often neither the Service nor the States individually have the necessary resources to acquire habitats essential for the recovery of listed species.
 Recovery Land Acquisition grant funds are matched by States and other non-Federal entities (a minimum of 25%) to acquire these habitats from willing sellers.

 As in previous fiscal years, in order to support high priority efforts of the Service and States, a process has been implemented whereby the Service Regional Directors are provided with 25 points total in each of the Nontraditional Programs to distribute among project proposals to reflect the collective priorities of the State and the Service.
-States and Service Regional Directors are asked to consider how a proposal may address conservation in the context of climate change when assigning these points to a proposal.
 All RLA Grant information, including the most current Section 6 federal funding Notice of Availability (NOA), RLA scoring criteria, available funding, approved projects, and grant cycle deadlines are available on the USFWS grant website.

 Each year, a list of RLA project proposals are submitted to USFWS by CDFW, where they are subjected to a competitive federal scoring process described above.
 The number of projects funded each year is dependent on the amount of funding available and the amount distributed to each state.
 Once projects are approved, money is not available until Section 6 funds are allocated in the following Federal Fiscal Year.